Enhancing Daily Life

 - Intellectual (reading, puzzles)

 When thinking about how to organize the day, consider:

 - What activities work best?
 Which don't?
 Why?
 (Keep in mind that the success of an activity can vary from day-to-day.)

 - Are there times when there is too much going on or too little to do?

-- Are spontaneous activities enjoyable and easily completed?
+- Were spontaneous activities enjoyable or did they create anxiety and confusion?

 Don't be concerned about filling every minute with an activity.
 The person with Alzheimer's needs a balance of activity and rest, and may need more frequent breaks and varied tasks.

 Daily plan example (for early- to middle-stages of the disease)

 - Prepare and eat lunch, read mail, wash dishes